swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/formatting-your-documentation-content.md

 ```

 In the example above, both symbols are functions so you need the unique
 identifiers to disambiguate the `Sloth/update(_:)` link.

-Sometimes, symbols
+Unique identifiers aren't the only way to disambiguate symbol links.
+If a symbol
+has a different type from the other symbols with the same symbol path, you can
+use that symbol's type suffix to disambiguate the link and make the link refer
-with identical paths are of different types.
-For example, consider a `Color`
+to that symbol.
+For example, consider a `Color` structure with `red`, `green`,
-structure with `red`, `green`, and `blue` properties for color components and
+and `blue` properties for color components and static properties for a handful
-static properties for a handful of predefined color values.
+of predefined color values.

 ```swift
 public struct Color {